 - If you Join Game on someone and select an old save where you were in the same systems already in that save, then you'll appear where you last saved.

 - If you do the same, but in that save you're loading you weren't in the same systems already, then you'll load into their system.
 That's our experience, at least!

-- If you select a New Game instead of an old save, you'll start a new game with all the usual Ship-fixing introductory stuff on a planet in the same system as the person you're joining - again, this is from our own testing.
+- If you select a New Game instead of an old save, we understand that you'll start a new game with all the usual Ship-fixing introductory stuff on a planet in the same system as the person you're joining.

 So basically, it seems to be the case that if you join other players, you always join in their general location (at least within the same System as them), even if the save you're loading was in a different system altogether.
 You do, however, bring your ship and inventory with you if you're loading a save from beforehand.

 We'll update this page as we learn more but, for now, that should hopefully clear up some early questions!

 Finally, there's the Nexus, a kind of MMO-style shared space where you can see and interact with the other players - party or not - who are in your current instance of the game.